Chicago Waldorf School - Board of Trustees

 Kevin is Chief Strategy Officer for American Access Casualty Company, a high-growth auto insurance company based in Oakbrook, IL.
 Kevin graduated magna cum laude from the University of Notre Dame before starting his career at Arthur Andersen.
 He has 20 years of management and consulting experience in business strategy and technology.
 Kevin volunteers as the Assistant Coach for the amazing middle school girls’ volleyball team.
 Kevin and his family enjoy zip-lining in tropical rainforests.

-Michael Rosenthal, Vice President & Chair of Permanent Campus Committee
+Michael Rosenthal, Vice President and Chair of the Permanent Campus Committee

 Mike is a shareholder at the law firm of Polsinelli PC.
 He is recognized by Chambers USA as one of the leading venture capital lawyers nationally and also as a leading private equity lawyer in Illinois.
 He is a member of the Association of Corporate Growth and also of the Illinois Venture Capital Association, where he serves on its Legislative Committee.
 Mike speaks frequently on issues relating to venture capital and early-stage companies.
 Mike graduated magna cum laude from the University of Michigan Law School, Order of the Coif (and, as a result, bleeds maize and blue on Saturdays in the fall―particularly the last Saturday in November―and whenever the Wolverine's hit the basketball court).
 Mike has a BA from Washington University in St. Louis.